Engagements

 Transmission towers

 CRA’s Dr. Debra Aron was retained by Agway Energy Services (Agway), the defendant in a consumer class action matter.
-Plaintiff alleged that Agway breached its contract with consumers and engaged in deceptive practices by charging introductory rates and then switching customers to a monthly variable price that was allegedly higher than the variable rates charged by the competing electric utilities and the competing ESCOs and that was “disconnected” from “true market-based” rates.
+The Plaintiff alleged that Agway breached its contract with consumers and engaged in deceptive practices by charging introductory rates before switching customers to a monthly variable price.
+A price that was allegedly higher than the variable rates charged by the competing electric utilities and ESCOs, which was “disconnected” from “true market-based” rates.

-On Tuesday April 12, 2022 the court agreed and upon reconsideration, granted Agway’s motion.
-The court dismissed the misrepresentation claims, rendering moot her partial grant of class certification, and issued a final judgment in favor of Agway.
+On Tuesday April 12, 2022, the court agreed and upon reconsideration, granted Agway’s motion.
+The court dismissed the misrepresentation claims, rendering moot the partial grant of class certification, and issued a final judgment in favor of Agway.